 Las Cruces is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Las Cruces is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

-Not only is Las Cruces a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Las Cruces a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Las Cruces is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Las Cruces a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The overall education level of Las Cruces citizens is substantially higher than the typical US community, as 32.20% of adults in Las Cruces have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Las Cruces citizens is substantially higher than the typical US community, as 32.20% of adults in Las Cruces have at least a bachelor's degree.

 The per capita income in Las Cruces in 2018 was $24,103, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $96,412 for a family of four.
 However, Las Cruces contains both very wealthy and poor people as well.